Maintenance of the Moisture Analyzer

 - Apply deionized water or distilled water on the sensor and wipe off with dry, lint free cloth.
 Handle with care.
 Do not rub, scratch, dig or beat on sensor.

-- Moisten the sensor with the phosphoric acid solution by slowly dripping 10 to 15 drops directly on the probe while rotating the unit.
-Drip enough of the solution onto the probe until the surface is completely covered.
-Allow the sensor to air-dry for four hours.
-Place a drop cloth under the probe to catch excess acid.
+- Moisten the sensor with the phosphoric acid solution by slowly dripping about 3 drops directly on the probe while rotating the unit.
+Drip solution onto the probe to cover the probe surface.
+DO NOT put much solution to the probe.
+Otherwise it might damage the probe.
+Wipe off the probe to make it dry.
+Then allow the sensor to air-dry for four hours.

 - When completely dry, replace the protective shroud on the probe.